raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 An RCODE value of FORMERR indicates that the client requests are too badly malformed for the session to continue.
 The format of the Retry Delay TLV is described in {{delay}}.
-After sending a Retry Delay request message, the server MUST NOT send any further messages on that DSO Session.
+After sending a Retry Delay message, the server MUST NOT send any further messages on that DSO Session.

-Upon receipt of a Retry Delay request message from the server, the client MUST make note of the reconnect delay for this server, and then immediately close the connection gracefully.
+Upon receipt of a Retry Delay message from the server, the client MUST make note of the reconnect delay for this server, and then immediately close the connection gracefully.

-After sending a Retry Delay request message the server SHOULD allow the client five seconds to close the connection, and if the client has not closed the connection after five seconds then the server SHOULD forcibly abort the connection.
+After sending a Retry Delay message the server SHOULD allow the client five seconds to close the connection, and if the client has not closed the connection after five seconds then the server SHOULD forcibly abort the connection.

-A Retry Delay request message MUST NOT be initiated by a client.
+A Retry Delay message MUST NOT be initiated by a client.
-If a server receives a Retry Delay request message this is a fatal error and the server MUST forcibly abort the connection immediately.
+If a server receives a Retry Delay message this is a fatal error and the server MUST forcibly abort the connection immediately.

 #### Outstanding Operations

-At the instant a server chooses to initiate a Retry Delay request message there may be DNS requests already in flight from client to server on this DSO Session, which will arrive at the server after its Retry Delay request message has been sent.
+At the instant a server chooses to initiate a Retry Delay message there may be DNS requests already in flight from client to server on this DSO Session, which will arrive at the server after its Retry Delay message has been sent.
 The server MUST silently ignore such incoming requests, and MUST NOT generate any response messages for them.
-When the Retry Delay request message from the server arrives at the client, the client will determine that any DNS requests it previously sent on this DSO Session, that have not yet received a response, now will certainly not be receiving any response.
+When the Retry Delay message from the server arrives at the client, the client will determine that any DNS requests it previously sent on this DSO Session, that have not yet received a response, now will certainly not be receiving any response.
 Such requests should be considered